knative/docs/docs/serving/samples/hello-world/helloworld-java-spring/index.md

   [installation instructions](../../../../install/README.md).
 - [Docker](https://www.docker.com) installed and running on your local machine, and a Docker Hub account configured.
-- (optional) The Knatice CLI client [kn](https://github.com/knative/client/releases) that simplifies the deployment.
-Alternative you can also use `kubectl` and apply resource files directly.
+- (optional) The Knative CLI client [kn](https://github.com/knative/client/releases) can be used to simplify the deployment.
+Alternatively, you can use `kubectl`, and apply resource files directly.

-## Build
+## Building the sample app

-1. From the console, create a new empty web project using the curl and unzip
+1. From the console, create a new, empty web project by using the curl and unzip
    commands:

    ```shell